Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - *Tip*: It may be desirable to leave this map weight to 1 as a starting point and tweak some areas later on as the results of the skin simulation are seen.

 - **Slide Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the reference mesh sliding along the reference surface.
-In the example of a biped or quadruped, it is recommended to set a value of 1.0 on the scapulas, shoulders, elbows and knees and an overall value of 0 on the rest of the body.
+In the example of a biped or quadruped creature, it is recommended to set a value of 1.0 on the scapulas, shoulders, elbows and knees and an overall value of 0 on the rest of the body.

-    - *Tip*: Smooth the borders by using the Smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd looking wrinkles (unless that’s something you are looking for!).
+    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation does not find hard edges as this could create odd looking wrinkles (unless that is something you are looking for!).

 - **Compression Resistance**: Force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
 At value 1 the points in the geometry will try to stay as close as possible to their original position.